Barntrean

 Barntrean was TV3's children's programming block between 1989 and 2005.
 The programmes were presented by Ingamay Hörnberg and Skurt and aired on late afternoons-early evening between Monday-Friday and Saturday and Sunday mornings.
 After over 17 years, Ingamay Hörnberg and Skurt left TV3, which no longer airs children's programming.

+At the time of its final broadcast (on 2 January 2005), it aired for one hour.